 Will there still be a family service and/or children’s services?

 We have the unique opportunity to gather as one congregation for the core of our worship services this year.
 We also hope to provide moments where you will have opportunities within the structure of the services to choose from a variety of options that will be customized towards families and children.

 Will there be a choir this year?

 Yes!
-Our Virtual Voices choir is hard at work preparing pre-recorded pieces that are certain to enhance and uplift our services.
+Our Virtual Voices choir will be performing live this year.
+In addition there will be some pre-recorded pieces that are certain to enhance and uplift our services.